alirh6/ATHtoken/README.md

 # ATH Token

-ATH is a decentralized token built on the Polygon/BSC network.
+ATH is a decentralized token built on the Polygon network.

 ## Token Details:
 - **Name:** ATH Token